diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/components/App.tsx.md

 ### 1.2 The `handleSetView` Transition Function

 The function `handleSetView: V → V` is the mechanism for shifting focus.
 It is a state transition function that not only changes the active view but also records the `previousView`, creating a memory of the immediate past.
-This memory is crucial for contextual reasoning, particularly for our AI Partner (`AIAdvisorView`).
+This memory is crucial for contextual reasoning, particularly for our AI Co-Pilot (`AIAdvisorView`).

 ---